-At Correct Capital Wealth Management, our Ladue, MO financial planners and retirement consultants help companies of all sizes offer 401(k) plans that fit their business and provide stability for their employees.
-We do the financial and administrative work for you, so you can focus on growing your business while we focus on growing your and your employees' savings.
+At Correct Capital Wealth Management, our Ladue, MO financial advisors and retirement consultants help companies of all sizes offer customized and successful 401(k) plans.
+We take the heavy financial lifting off your plate while you focus on making your business flourish.
 Call Correct Capital today at 314-930-401(k) or contact us online to learn more about creating a 401(k) for your small business in Ladue, MO.

-Setting up and operating a 401(k) for a small business in Ladue, MO has numerous benefits, for employers, your workers, and your business goals alike:
+Establishing and operating a 401(k) for a small business in Ladue, MO has numerous benefits, for employers, your workers, and your business's bottom line:

-- recruit and keep top talent — Offering retirement plans is a valuable tool for attracting and retaining high-performing workers, especially if many Ladue, MO companies are hiring for the same job.
-Some employees will even quit their job over a 401(k), and offering one can help differentiate your business from competitors, especially if you offer 401(k)s to rank-and-file employees as well.
+- Attract and retain great employees — Offering a 401(k) plan is an essential tool for recruiting and retaining top talent, particularly if many Ladue, MO companies are hiring for the same position.
+Employees see a 401(k) as a valuable benefit, and offering one can help differentiate your business from competitors, especially if you offer 401(k)s to rank-and-file employees as well.

-- Tax benefits — Both employers and employees can benefit from tax advantages with a 401(k) plan.
-Matching contributions employers make are tax deductible up to the yearly corporate tax deduction limit on employer contributions, as laid out in section 404 of the Internal Revenue Code.
-The federal government also offers tax credits when companies first establish a 401(k) plan, and if the employer offers automatic enrollment.
-Employee contributions reduce their taxable income and their contributions grow tax free.
+- Tax benefits — Both employers and employees can reduce their tax liability with a 401(k) plan.
+Matching contributions from employers are tax deductible up to the annual corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
+There are also several tax credits for first-time 401(k) plans and offering automatic enrollment.
+Employees can benefit from tax-deferred contributions and potentially reduce their taxable income.

-- Increased financial security for employees — A 401(k) plan allows employees to feel better about how they'll live in retirement.
-Greater financial security ultimately leads to a more productive workforce.
+- Increased financial security for employees — A retirement account allows employees to feel more confident about how they'll spend their golden years.
+Greater financial security eventually leads to a more productive workforce.

-- Decreased liability — Employers owe a fiduciary duty to their employees when they provide retirement plans, which involves a a deep level of investment comprehension and obligations.
-If you work with an ERISA 3(38) Fiduciary advisor to assist you with your small business's 401(k), much of that liability will go to them.
+- Reduced liability — Employers owe a fiduciary duty to their employees when they offer 401(k) plans, which involves a wide range of investment savvy and responsibilities.
+If you partner with an ERISA 3(38) Fiduciary provider to assist you with your small business's 401(k), the bulk of that fiduciary duty will go to them.

-- Ease of administration — When you parter with a 3(16) administrator to set up your small business 401(k) plan, they'll handle the vast majority of employee education, compliance, and administrative responsibilities on your behalf, so you can reap the rewards of offering a plan without much nuisance.
-Furthermore, advisors can help integrate contributions with your payroll system for further simplicity.
-If an employee takes a new job elsewhere, they can easily perform a 401(k) rollover to an IRA or new 401(k) without you having to do much work.
+- Simple administration — When you parter with a 3(16) administrator to establish your small business 401(k) plan, they'll handle the lion's share of employee education, compliance, and administrative responsibilities for you, so you can enjoy the rewards of offering a plan without putting in too much work yourself.
+In addition, advisors can help with 401(k) payroll integration for further simplicity.
+If an employee moves to a new company, they can effortlessly perform a 401(k) rollover to a new retirement account without much hassle to you.

-In any 401(k) plan, employees can contribute through payroll deductions.
-Most 401(k)s offer a diversity of investments that may include mutual funds, index funds, bonds, and company stock.
-Employers can make matching contributions as an added perk to employees.
-Most 401(k) plans must abide by strict nondiscrimination requirements, and are subject to annual tests to ensure they remain compliant.
-The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.
+In any 401(k) plan, employees can put funds into the account through money taken out of their paychecks.
+Most 401(k)s offer many different investment options.
+Employers can make matching contributions as an additional perk to employees.
+Most 401(k) plans must follow stringent nondiscrimination requirements, and perform annual tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
+The IRS mandates contribution limits each year; in 2023 the limit is $22,500, unless you turn 50 or older this year, in which case you can contribute an additional $7,500 as a catch-up contribution.

-Ladue, MO employers with multiple employees have a few different options in how they set up their 401(k) plan:
+Ladue, MO companies with multiple employees have a few different considerations to make when setting up their 401(k) plan:

-- Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed differently than with a Roth deferral.
-With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, lowering an employee's taxable income.
+- Traditional vs. Roth 401(k) Deferrals — The key difference between traditional and Roth deferrals is when your employees pay taxes on their contributions.
+With a traditional deferral, contributions are tax-deferred, meaning the contributions are made before taxes are taken out, and the employee can then deduct the amount contributed from their taxable income.
 Taxes are paid when the money is withdrawn.

-With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and there are no taxes when the money's withdrawn, so long as the plan participant has had the account for five years and is 59-½ years old when the withdrawal is made.
-Roth 401(k)s are becoming increasingly popular as they allow employees to diversify their tax exposure in retirement.
+With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and there are no taxes when the money's withdrawn, as long as the plan participant has been contributing for at least five years and is 59-½ years old when the withdrawal is made.
+Roth 401(k)s are becoming increasingly popular as they decrease tax liability in retirement.

-- Safe Harbor Provision — If you opt for this provision, as an employer you would be obligated to make fully vested contributions to your employees' accounts.
+- Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as an employer you would be required to make contributions that are fully vested when made.
 There are four ways in which an employer can contribute:

-- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee decides to themselves.
+- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee chooses to themselves.

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.